bergnerbenjamin/atml/main/README.md

 ## Decision Trees

-Decision Trees are a classification method which is based on trees from the field of graph theory.
+Decision Trees is a classification method which is based on trees from the field of graph theory.
 Every node distinguishes the dataset into different subsets.
 Leaf nodes contain no condition but a class label which is assigned to the data point.
-To classify a data point, a top-down traversal trough the tree is performed.
+To classify a data point, a top-down traversal through the tree is performed.
 Which child is selected depends on the condition of the actual node and the attribute value of the data point which has to be assigned.

-The tree has to be created before it can be used to classify new data points, it is an offline approach.
+The tree has to be created before it can be used to classify new data points, it is usually used as an offline approach.

 ## Naive Bayes